stefanos1316/my_curriculum_vitae/markdown/index.md

     * Developing server via [NodeJS](https://nodejs.org/en/) to host appliaction and manage its clients.

+    * Build project management on JIRA and Trello for the external collaborators.

-    * Used [Stripe](https://stripe.com/en-hu) and [Belvo](https://belvo.com/) to manage user savings.
+    * Used [Stripe](https://stripe.com/en-hu) and [Belvo](https://belvo.com/) to manage user's savings.

-    * Developed mechanisms to automate logs and configs storage on the cloud.
+    * Developed crons to automate logs/configs storage on the cloud and database sanitization.

     * Manage the AWS hosting and [Mongo Atlas](https://account.mongodb.com/account/login) for production server.

+    * Developed Ansible scripts to manage the AWS resources remotely.

     * Creating [pre-commit hooks](https://pre-commit.com/hooks) to maintaine source code quality.